sverzegnassi/coreapps-doc-test/README.md

 The full text of the license is available in the [COPYING](/COPYING) file.

-## Acknowledments
+## Acknowledgments

 `ubports/terminal-app` would not exist without the contributions from several people and communities.

-Here is a non-exaustive list of people and projects that made it possible:
+Here is a non-exhaustive list of people and projects that made it possible:

 - Filippo Scognamiglio, who originally wrote the application
 - The Ubuntu and [UBports translators](https://translate.ubports.com/stats/), for their great contribution